More to Cairns than tourism

 Cairns is one of few places in the world where two World Heritage areas meet.
 We are the gateway to many amazing sights, experiences and big nature on both land and sea.
 We have an advantage over many of our competitor destinations because our natural assets are unique, significant and have timeless appeal.

-Confidence in the future of the tourism and industry in Cairns can be seen in the substantial works taking place at key infrastructure around Cairns in 2020-21, which is creating opportunities in the construction industry.
+Confidence in the future of the tourism and industry in Cairns can be seen in the substantial works which have taken around Cairns in recent years, which has also created opportunities in the construction industry.

-The Cairns Convention Centre, our biggest venue for conferences and conventions, is undergoing significant expansion and refurbishment, due for completion in 2022.
+The Cairns Convention Centre, our biggest venue for conferences and conventions, recently underwent significant expansion and refurbishment.
 The 10,000sqm expansion by the Queensland Government includes significant increases in capacity and upgrades to meeting spaces in the existing centre.

 Could you move your business to Cairns?